src-d/datasets/StructuralCommitFeatures/README.md

 *	`While`

 ### Dataset generation
 To extract the features for all commits within a default branch in a repository, we forked and modified a tool called [Coming](https://github.com/SpoonLabs/coming).
-Internally, this tool uses GumTreeDiff to compute the set of edits.
-Be aware that this algorithm is not perfect and in some cases, it may produce few non-intuitive edits.
+Internally, this tool uses [GumTreeDiff](https://github.com/SpoonLabs/gumtree-spoon-ast-diff) to compute the set of edits.
+Be aware that this algorithm is not perfect and in some cases may produce few non-intuitive edits.

 ### License